-The Company
+The Trust

-We are an equity real estate investment trust ("REIT") specializing in the ownership, management, and redevelopment of retail and mixed-use properties.
-Our properties are located primarily in communities where we believe retail demand exceeds supply, in strategically selected metropolitan markets in the Mid-Atlantic and Northeast regions of the United States, California, and South Florida.
+We are an equity real estate investment trust ("REIT") specializing in the ownership, management, and redevelopment of high quality retail and mixed-use properties located primarily in communities where we believe retail demand exceeds supply in strategically selected metropolitan markets in the Northeast and Mid-Atlantic regions of the United States, California, and South Florida.
+As of March 31, 2021, we owned or had a majority interest in community and neighborhood shopping centers and mixed-use properties which are operated as 101 predominantly retail real estate projects comprising approximately 23.3 million square feet.
+In total, the real estate projects were 91.8% leased and 89.5% occupied at March 31, 20121.